charlie-vf/gay-street-games/README.md

 First Time Visitor goals

 - As a First Time Visitor, I want to easily navigate through the different pages on the site to find the content I want.
-- As a First Time Visitor, I want to be able to find introductory information on ESO
+- As a First Time Visitor, I want to be able to find information on ESO as a game
-- As a First Time Visitor, I want to learn more about the team behind the site
 - As a First Time Visitor, I want to easily see what events are running during the week

 Returning Visitor goals

+- As a Returning Visitor, I want to learn more about the team behind the site
 - As a Returning Visitor, I want to be able to contact the team with queries and requests for help

 Frequent Visitor goals

 - As a Frequent Visitor, I want to see if there are any changes to the weekly events schedule
+- As a Frequent Visitor, I want to see if there is any new content in the game

 Design